 PENGUIN 2.0 RELEASED

-Google released the long awaited Penguin update yesterday, May 22nd.
-The buzz about Google making a penguin update has been circling the SEO community for months since Matt Cutts, head of webspam at Google, hinted at it during SMX West search panel back in March.
+Google released the long-awaited Penguin update yesterday, May 22nd.
+The buzz about Google making a penguin update has been circling the SEO community for months since Matt Cutts, head of webspam at Google, hinted at it during the SMX West search panel back in March.

 After the launch of Penguin 2.0, I went straight to my computer and started checking all of our client’s websites and rankings.
 No one had any significant drops in search rankings.
 In fact, many clients received bumps in search rankings.

 At Firestarter SEO, we continue to achieve solid rankings and results because of the methods we use to create links.
 Our primary tool for link building is guest posts.
 Guest posts give your website credit as an authority and expert on a particular subject and have great value in the SEO world.
 We also make sure each of our clients have a wide spectrum of link types and ranges, keeping their link profile natural in the eyes of individuals and search engines.